brliron/135tk/readme.md

 - First, you run it with a path to a nonexistent JSON file. read_pat will create this file and fill it with the content of the pat file.
 - Then, you run it again with the same parameters. read_pat will take the values from the JSON file and write them all to the pat file.
 You can also run it with a partial JSON file.
 For example, if the JSON file you give it contains only `{ "part1": { "version": 10 } }`, read_pat will replace the version number in the pat file, and it will fill the JSON file with all the other fields from the pat file.

+## TFBMTool-alt
+A C rewrite of Riatre's TFBMTool, with support for 8-bits images with palette.
+But this one doesn't support repacking yet.
+Since it doesn't support repacking, it doesn't need a read/write switch for now.
+Also, it always overwrites the TFBM file in place.
+Usage: `./TFBMTool tfbm_file.[bmp|png] [palette_XXX.bmp]
+The palette is optional for 24-bpp and 32-bpp TFBM files.
+It is mandatory for 8-bpp TFBM files.
+And actually, due to a bug, if you try to convert a 8-bpp TFBM file without providing a valid palette, the TFBM file's content will be erased.